PPBDS/r4ds.tutorials/README.md

 the Jobs tab, and then press the red stop sign icon.
 Your work will be saved between RStudio sessions, meaning that you can complete a tutorial in multiple sittings.
-Once you have completed a tutorial, follow the instructions on the tutorial `Submit` page and (if you’re a student) submit the downloaded `rds` file as instructed.
+Once you have completed a tutorial, follow the instructions on the tutorial `Submit` page and, if you’re a student, submit your answers as instructed.